-Varying criminal justice reforms considered in Nevada
+Nevada lawmakers mull justice reform in session’s last days

 CARSON CITY, Nev.
-(AP) - Lawmakers are considering a series of criminal reform bills that could dramatically change how Nevada handles minor traffic infractions, how the state addresses an expanding prison population and how people are able to seal low-level marijuana convictions.
+(AP) - Lawmakers are considering a series of criminal reform bills that could dramatically change how Nevada addresses an expanding prison population, minor traffic infractions and whether people are able to seal low-level marijuana convictions.

-More than a dozen different bills dealing with crime and punishment are under consideration in the final weeks of the legislative session.
-But how far the state goes in revising some laws will depend on a state Senate committee headed by a Clark County prosecutor who has a history of supporting tough on crime measures.
+More than a dozen different bills are under consideration in the final weeks of the legislative session.
+How far the state goes will depend on a state Senate committee headed by a Clark County prosecutor with a reputation for being tough on crime.

-The Assembly has passed bills that would streamline the sealing of low-level marijuana conviction, allow a court to give time credit to those on house arrest and outline the process to expunge criminal records in a wrongful arrest.
+The Assembly has passed bills that would streamline the sealing of low-level marijuana convictions, allow a court to give time credit to those on house arrest and outline the process to expunge criminal records in a wrongful arrest.

+At the center of the reform platform is a bill that proposes sweeping changes to the state’s criminal justice system and aims to save the state money and curb an increasing prison population.
+A legislative report estimates that a growing prison population is expected to cost an extra $770 million over the next decade.

+The measures face an uncertain future in the Senate Judiciary committee, which is headed by Democratic Majority Leader Nicole Cannizzaro, a Clark County prosecutor.

 Copyright © 2019 The Washington Times, LLC.